 Work boots are ideal and worn by most children in lieu of actual riding apparel.
 ASTM/SEI certified helmets are supplied.

 The challenges the campers face at Project Soar are designed to strengthen each child's outlook of themselves.
-Older campers are really put to the test when they are ready both physically and mentally to tackle our 30 ft. climbing tower, super zip-line, multi-vine, and vertical pen to name a few.
+Each age group follow a different curriculum as campers return each summer, giving opportunity to advance climbing abilities and master new & familiar elements.
+Our course concludes of a 30 ft. climbing tower, super zip-line, multi-vine, and vertical pen to name a few.
 The ultimate goal is navigating a series of elements leading to the 875ft Field Zip Line.
 The camp is proud of its advanced facility, with the very best equipment: Petzel helmets of all sizes for every camper, stainless steel carabiners, harnesses, and belay devices that are known as the best in the world among climbers.

 Adhering to the guidelines set forth by the American Red Cross, each staff member is required to obtain certification to become part of the PFDC pool staff.
 When the camper groups arrive at swimming they are subdivided into smaller groups which enables each instructor to focus on the skill development of your child thus creating an atmosphere for individual attention and progress.